 Do you feel pain and stiffness after waking up?
 Then, the reason behind it can be, disturbed sleep due to bad sleeping posture.
 Bad sleeping posture can lead to stress and tension in the neck and shoulders because of which the person wakes up with a feeling of discomfort or pain.
 Therefore it is important to sleep in a proper posture by using a comfortable pillow or a bed.
-A proper pillow supports the head, neck, and shoulders and helps you to have a sound sleep.
+A proper pillow supports the head, neck, and shoulders and helps the person have a sound sleep.
 An experienced physiotherapist can very well guide you to choose the right pillow, by taking a personalized assessment in resting spinal position and recommending the pillow that will optimize the patient’s rest.
 This blog can help you find out how to choose a proper pillow and when to replace it.

 A proper pillow helps to maintain the alignment of the body, from the head, neck, spine, and through the spine to the chest, knees, and hips.
 It also helps in reducing snoring and improves breathing.
 Insufficient support to the neck and shoulders can put the spine and body, out of alignment, leading to strain and discomfort in the neck, shoulders, and back, resulting in sleeplessness, headaches, and neck pain.